 - The scheme is said to be verified by a top lawyer or accountant but no details of their opinion(s) are provided

-- The scheme is said to be approved by HM Revenue & Customs (it does not follow that this is true)
+- The scheme is said to be approved by HMRC (it does not follow that this is true)

 - Tax benefits are disproportionate to the commercial activity